swati-05/Property-Admin/README.md

 ```

-To manage auto login and auto logout
+To manage auto login and auto logout (make sure to add BrowserRouter to your index.js or main.jsx page)
 ```
  const navigate = useNavigate() let token = window.localStorage.getItem('token')